 Specific features of the learning experience on BA (Hons) Media (Joint Honours):

-- Internationally renowned researchers and industry experienced tutors that are integral to the learning package offered to our students.
+- Renowned researchers and industry experienced tutors that are integral to the learning package offered to our students.

 - Industry partnerships which are used to underpin and enhance the delivery of the programme.